instana/ingress-nginx-tracing/README.md

-# Instana tracing for Ingress NGINX
+# Instana Tracing for Kubernetes NGINX Ingress

 We build an Instana init container which provides the NGINX tracing binaries, an empty tracer configuration, and a patched NGINX configuration template.